(Aged 9 to 13, Years 5 & 6)

 - motivation by setting high targets and aspirations is backed up by gold stars and exciting offsite trips

-- accelerated learning by offering an 11++ curriculum, Key Stage 3 and Common Entrance programmes means that pupils are prepared for Year 9 exams at the end of Year 8
+- accelerated learning by offering an 11+ curriculum it means that pupils are prepared for exams at the end of Year 6

 - taking care of others through the tremendous buddying system and global eco programmes develops a strong sense of responsibility in all areas of life